idolize/untold-stories/README.md

 Classes and functions can/should be documented using the [JSDoc syntax](http://en.wikipedia.org/wiki/JSDoc).
 If you are using Sublime Text 2 then install the [DockBlockr plugin](https://tutsplus.com/lesson/docblockr/) to automatically generate these comments for you.

-Tilesets and Images
+Licenses & Attribution
 --------------------

-Tiles are 32 x 32 pixels in size, saved as PNG-32 images with transparency.
-A collection of free 16x16 tileset images [can be found on opengameart.org](http://opengameart.org/content/oga-16x16-jrpg-sprites-tiles): to use these images save the original, resize it to 200% (without using any antialiasing), convert all white pixels to transparent pixels, and then export the image as a PNG-32 image with transparency.
+Untold Stories is open source, liscensed under the [Creative Commons BY-NC-SA liscense](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+The artwork assets in the game are licensed as follows:

+### Tileset images
+All of the 16x16 tileset images used [can be found on opengameart.org](http://opengameart.org/content/oga-16x16-jrpg-sprites-tiles).
+All credit for the original sprite images goes to [CharlesGabriel](http://opengameart.org/users/charlesgabriel), [MrBeast](http://opengameart.org/users/mrbeast), and [Daniel Siegmund](http://opengameart.org/content/16x16-pixel-art-dungeon-wall-and-cobblestone-floor-tiles), whose work is distributed under the [CC BY liscense](http://creativecommons.org/licenses/by/3.0/).
+The [forrest tiles](http://opengameart.org/content/forest-tiles) are in the [public domain](http://creativecommons.org/publicdomain/zero/1.0/).

 ### Toolbar Icons
 Toolbar icons are taken from the [Open Icon Library](http://openiconlibrary.sourceforge.net/) and are liscenced under the [CC BY-SA 3.0 liscence](http://creativecommons.org/licenses/by-sa/3.0/).